Anna Magnani: Early years

 Magnani's parentage and birthplace are uncertain.
 Some sources suggest she was born in Rome, others suggest Egypt.
 Her mother was Marina Magnani.
-Film director, Franco Zeffirelli, who claimed to know Magnani well, states in his autobiography that she was born in Alexandria, Egypt, to an Italian-Jewish mother and Egyptian father, and that "only later did she become Roman when her grandmother brought her over and raised her in one of the Roman slum districts."
-Magnani herself stated that her mother was married in Egypt, but returned to Rome before giving birth to her at Porta Pia, and did not know how the rumour of her Egyptian birth got started.
+Film director Franco Zeffirelli, who claimed to know Magnani well, states in his autobiography that she was born in Alexandria, Egypt, to an Italian-Jewish mother and Egyptian father, and that "only later did she become Roman when her grandmother brought her over and raised her in one of the Roman slum districts."
+Magnani herself stated that her mother was married in Egypt, but returned to Rome before giving birth to her at Porta Pia, and did not know how the rumor of her Egyptian birth got started.
 She was enrolled in a French convent school in Rome, where she learned to speak French and play the piano.
 She also developed a passion for acting from watching the nuns stage their Christmas plays.
 This period of formal education lasted until the age of 14.

 She was a "plain, frail child with a forlornness of spirit".
 Her grandparents compensated by pampering her with food and clothes.
 Yet while growing up, she is said to have felt more at ease around "more earthly" companions, often befriending the "toughest kid on the block".
 This trait carried over into her adult life when she proclaimed, "I hate respectability.
 Give me the life of the streets, of common people."

 At age 17, she went on to study at the Eleonora Duse Royal Academy of Dramatic Art in Rome for two years.
 To support herself, Magnani sang in nightclubs and cabarets; leading to her being dubbed "the Italian Édith Piaf".
 However, her actor friend Micky Knox writes that she "never studied acting formally" and started her career in Italian music halls singing traditional Roman folk songs.
 "She was instinctive" he writes.
 "She had the ability to call up emotions at will, to move an audience, to convince them that life on the stage was as real and natural as life in their own kitchen."
 Film critic David Thomson wrote that Magnani was considered an "outstanding theatre actress" in productions of Anna Christie and The Petrified Forest.

-Acting career
+Early acting career

 In 1933, Magnani was acting in experimental plays in Rome when she was discovered by Italian filmmaker Goffredo Alessandrini.
 The couple married the same year.

 Nunzio Malasomma directed her in her first major film role in The Blind Woman of Sorrento (La Cieca di Sorrento, 1934).Goffredo Alessandrini directed her in Cavalry (Cavalleria, 1936).

 For director Vittorio De Sica, Magnani starred in Teresa Venerdì (1941).
 De Sica called this Magnani's "first true film".
 In it, she plays Loletta Prima, the girlfriend of De Sica’s character, Pietro Vignali.
 De Sica described Magnani's laugh as "loud, overwhelming, and tragic".

+Italian stardom

+Magnani became a major star in post-War Italian cinema, coming to international prominence in the films of Roberto Rossellini and other Italian directors.